Saudi teen who fled family welcomed as 'brave new Canadian' in Toronto

 “Rahaf wanted Canadians to see that she has arrived at her new home,” Freeland told reporters.
 “But she had a very long and tiring journey and so would prefer not to take questions today.
 And she is now going to go to her new home.”

-Qunun waved to reporters as she walked out into the international arrivals area but did not speak to the media.
+A smiling Qunun waved to reporters as she walked out into the international arrivals area but did not speak to the media.
 After a brief appearance, she was taken back into the airport terminal.

+Canada’s decision to grant asylum to Qunun comes at a delicate time.
+Relations between Ottawa and Riyadh have been tense after Canada demanded the immediate release of jailed rights activists last year, infuriating Saudi Arabia who retaliated by freezing new trade with Ottawa.

 Qunun, who had initially intended to seek asylum in Australia, chose Canada instead because Australia took too long assessing whether to grant her asylum.